code-kern-ai/bricks/extractors/python_functions/synonym_extraction/code_snippet.md

 from nltk.corpus import wordnet import re

-TARGET_WORD = "soccer"
+TARGET_WORD: str = "soccer"
-YOUR_ATTRIBUTE = "sentences" # Choose any available attribute here.
+YOUR_ATTRIBUTE: str = "text" # Choose any available attribute here.
+YOUR_LABEL: str = "synonym"

 def synonym_extraction(record):
     # Find synonyms to a word using Wordnet